Unbeaten no more, Patriots fall to Jackson and Ravens 37-20

 That made it 30-20, and not even six-time Super Bowl winner Tom Brady could bring New England out of the hole.
 Brady, who went 30 for 46 for 285 yards, threw an interception with 12:47 left.

-Jackson then led a methodical 9 1/2-minute drive that ended with his thrust into the end zone from the 1.
+Jackson then led a methodical 9 1/2-minute drive that ended with his thrust into the end zone from the 1, with no small assist to right tackle Orlando Brown Jr.

+“I was hoping I was in.
+Orlando pulled me,” Jackson said.
+“I didn’t even know it was him until I got up.
+He was like, ‘I pulled you in.
+I need half of that touchdown.’
+It was cool.”

 Jackson, the slick second-year quarterback, ran for 61 yards and two touchdowns and went 17 for 23 for 163 yards and a score.
-Mark Ingram ran for 115 yards, and the NFL’s leading rushing attack amassed 210 yards on the ground.
+Mark Ingram rushed for 115 yards, and the NFL’s leading ground attack amassed 210 yards.

+“We played tonight like it was a championship game,” Jackson said after Baltimore’s fourth straight victory.
+“We’ve just got to keep going.”

+New England mixed up its coverages and blitz packages, and the Ravens responded accordingly.

 The Patriots came in with a defense that had allowed only 7.6 points per game and forced 25 turnovers for a plus-17 differential.
 The defending Super Bowl champions picked up two fumbles, but they had two turnovers themselves and committed a costly penalty that contributed to Baltimore’s first touchdown.